logo for gold-coast-australia-travel-tips.com

 Guide for Travellers to Australia

-Great guide covering all the basic information about what you can bring into Australia and what items have restrictions.
-This is really important information for overseas visitors I highly recommend you read this as there may be some items you are not aware of.
+This is the main page for information about what you can bring into Australia and what items have restrictions along with just about everything else for individuals.
+I highly recommend you read the section on Prohibited and Restricted Imports.
 This information does change so if you have been here before it is still worth reading to avoid embarrassment on arrival.

 Arrivals, departures, quarantine, customs, duty free and other useful information.